grumdrig/slog/NOTES.md

 TODO
 ----

-Cutscene support

 Finish plotline

 I wonder how many todo lists there are in this project

-Get quest types into documentation

 Have quest mob levels closely follow act, so maybe 1,2,3 as act 1 progresses, then 4,5,6, in act II, or whatever.
 Something like that.

-Maybe have quests invariant at a given point depending in which storyline is requested